 Looking for the best in streaming home workouts?

-In this post, I’ll review both the Beachbody on Demand and the Daily Burn streaming workout membership sites.
+In this post, I’ll be sharing my experience with both the Beachbody on Demand and the Daily Burn streaming workout membership sites.
 I don’t favor one site over the other (there are definite pros and cons with each), but hopefully this write-up can give you an overview of the services each workout site offers.

 I personally have had the Beachbody on Demand service since its introduction in early 2015.
 I have been following Beachbody’s Yoga Booty Ballet pregnancy workout and Active Maternity workouts for the past four months.